cesarrom/simple-todo/README.md

 * Start without using docker when a ravendb instance exists in the local environment: `yarn serve`
 * Build project for production: `yarn build:prod`
 * Edit env variables in directory: `.env`

+once the project started, the Swagger link is: `http://0.0.0.0:5001/v3/docs/`

+The normal flow before dealing with tasks would be:
+* sign up
+* login
+* authorize by pasting the JWT value in the top right button called `Authorize`, without any other word like `Bearer`
+* No you can use the task CRUD